python/cpython/Doc/library/runpy.rst

 --------------

-The :mod:`runpy` module is used to locate and execute Python modules without importing them first.
+The :mod:`runpy` module is used to locate and run Python modules without importing them first.
 Its main use is to implement the :option:`-m` command line switch that allows scripts to be located using the Python module namespace rather than the filesystem.